OpenNeuroOrg/openneuro/packages/openneuro-cli/README.md

 # OpenNeuro command line interface

-This tool allows you to upload and download [OpenNeuro.org](https://openneuro.org) dataset without a browser.
+This tool allows you to upload and download [OpenNeuro.org](https://openneuro.org) datasets without a browser.

 # Install